microsoft/DirectXShaderCompiler/docs/DXIL.rst

 253 GetRemainingRecursionLevels                           returns how many levels of recursion remain 254 SampleCmpGrad                                         samples a texture using a gradient and compares a single component against the specified comparison value
 255 SampleCmpBias                                         samples a texture after applying the input bias to the mipmap level and compares a single component against the specified comparison value
+256 StartVertexLocation                                   returns the BaseVertexLocation from DrawIndexedInstanced or StartVertexLocation from DrawInstanced
+257 StartInstanceLocation                                 returns the StartInstanceLocation from Draw*Instanced
 === ===================================================== =======================================================================================================================================================================================================================